 If you have the GNOME Tweak Tool installed, you can access the configuration settings for the Sound Input & Output Device Chooser extension from the Extensions section.

 If you don’t have the Tweak Tool, first of all, you should, and second, you can click on the settings icon on the Sound Input & Output Device Chooser extension web page to access them.
+Having enabled HDMI audio output on Ubuntu GNOME, you should also consider adding media controls on the system tray.

 Don’t miss: 5 Best Linux Desktop Environments